desmondysyu/SpaceX---Data-Science-Capstone-Project/README.md

 Evaluated performance using accuracy, precision, and recall.

-Best-performing model: Logistic Regression at 83% accuracy.
+Best-performing model: Logistic Regression at 83% accuracy (see Lab 8 - Machine Learning).

 # 📈 Results